Do you need some movie marathon theme ideas? It’s your lucky day! Below is a list of a ton of movie marathon themes.

 Other links go to external webpages with good movie marathon theme ideas.
 Typically the authors on other sites aren’t quite as obsessive-compulsive as me, so you may not get an entire sample schedule laid out.
-It helps to remember that you can’t always get what you want – but if you try sometime, you just might find, you get what you need.
+If I ever make my own article for that movie marathon theme, I’ll be sure to link that instead, ok?
+I’m thinking of you here.

 So without further ado: movie marathon theme ideas!!

-Most people first movie marathon experience is watching a film franchise in its entirety.
-The handy thing about film franchises, is many of them come in convenient box sets.
+The most common movie marathon theme is a film franchise.
+We film enthusiasts love watching a film franchise in its entirety.
+The handy thing about film franchises, is many of them come in convenient box sets too!

 Action / Adventure Franchises